Troubleshooting an engine no-start on your 1.5L Toyota Tercel can seem like an impossible task to do.

 The ignition system is NOT causing the no-start problem if:

-With all spark plug wires delivering spark to the cylinders (spark plugs), you can conclude that the ignition system is NOT causing the engine no-start problem.
+With both ignition coils delivering spark to their cylinders, you can conclude that the ignition system is NOT causing the engine no-start problem.

 You can also conclude that: